Dewert Okin Linear Actuators

 Apex Drive

-A power house for smooth and safe patient lifting.
+A powerhouse for the smooth and safe lifting of patients.

 Communicating Power